Guidance Aligns with the Golf Industry-Wide BACK2GOLF OPERATIONAL PLAYBOOK

 In all cases, a round played under these conditions will result in an acceptable score for handicap purposes using the most likely score guidelines (see Rule 3.3 of the Rules of Handicapping).

 While the most likely score procedure is intended to support certain formats of play where the player is not required to hole out (such as in match play when the player’s next stroke is conceded or in Four-Ball stroke play when a partner picks up), it is also temporarily in effect where the above described safety measures are being used.
+Once a golf facility transitions to Phase 3, the use of most likely score will no longer be in effect outside of its intended application.
 Note: Improper application of most likely score may result in lower scores.
 It is important for players to apply the procedure consistently and accurately to protect the integrity of their Handicap Index.